open-learning-exchange/open-learning-exchange.github.io/pages/mi/profiles/Squints84.md

 - Java ☕

 I also have experience with:
-- Python :snake:
+- Python 🐍
 - HTML/CSS 5️⃣

 Some of my interests include:
 - baseball ⚾
 - reading 📖
-- and a lil bit of pickleball :tennis:
+- and a lil bit of pickleball 🎾

 ## Me in Other Places
 - [LinkedIn](https://www.linkedin.com/in/alexander-diaz-8554a5276/)